microsoft/vscode-cmake-tools/README.md

 ### Version 0.2.4

 - Set a target to be built by default when invoking the ``build`` command.
-This option only persists for a single sesion, so must be set each time Visual Studio Code is opened.
+This option only persists for a single session, so must be set each time Visual Studio Code is opened.
 - MSBuild building now outputs full paths, enabling jumping to error locations.